FREQUENTLY ASKED QUESTIONS

 Intake.
 During the intake appointment you will meet with a licensed clinical psychologist to gather background information and explore the reason(s) you are seeking a neuropsychological/psychological evaluation.
 The clinical psychologist will answer any questions you may have in preparation for testing.

 Testing.
 This includes one-on-one testing and gathering information from parents, teachers, and your treatment team.
 Most in-person testing sessions last between two to six hours.
 Testing is typically scheduled in the morning, so it is important to get a good night’s sleep the night before and eat a good breakfast.
 Wear comfortable clothing and bring any comfort object from home.
 Clients are welcomed to bring a snack and a drink.
 Testing may take place over the course of one or more days.
 As a neurodiversity testing center, we encourage short breaks, the use of stimming, movement, support animal, and any other supports that may be needed to provide us the most accurate representation of your abilities.
+Our testing space is sensory friendly.

 Interpretation.
 Following completion of testing, your assigned clinical psychologist will take all your testing data, interpret it, and write a comprehensive report.